phyuthwekhaing/phyuthwekhaing.github.io/_posts/2023-07-15-poisonous-fish-identifier-part-1-training-learner.md

 **Training a classifier to classify poisonous fish types underwater**

-After going through deeplearning ai practical course by Jeremy Howard, I am here writing my first blog post in deep learning to show you what I have done so far after lesson 2.
-The first part of training the model is written here and since the post becomes too long, I am planning on doing my second part of deploying the model into another post.
+After going through the deeplearning ai practical course by Jeremy Howard, I am here writing my first blog post about deep learning to show you what I have done so far after lesson 2.
+This is the first part about training the model and since the post would become too long, I am planning on writing a second part about deploying the model.
 I would totally recommend you to go through his course videos if you are an AI and deep learning enthusiast like me.
-Furthermore, follow through this post to grasp how easy it is to train a classifier and set up everything by changing just a few codes in lesser than an hour timeframe, leave the model to train (grab a coffee or do some quick yoga session) and fine tune the model after that.
-This doesn't need any paid software and you can do the learning without a cent with just your computer and internet.
+Furthermore, follow through this post to grasp how easy it is to train a classifier and set up everything by changing just a few codes in less than an hour, leave the model to train (grab a coffee or do some quick yoga session) and fine tune the model after that.
+This doesn't need any paid software and can be done by using just your computer and internet.

 Enjoy the rest of this post! :)
 ![](/images/puffer.jpg)
-Deep learning and I was in on and off relationship throughout 4-5 years span since I have been in my colleage.
-The topic of AI always excites me and during last year of my colleage, I decided to specialize in AI.
-Going through difficult subjects like convolution and calculation of them in matrixes on paper to the easier subjects like tokenization in NLP, I enjoyed every courses in my last year of my bachelor degree in NTU regardless of how my grades turned out.
+Deep learning and I were in an on and off relationship for 4-5 years ever since I was in colleage.
+The topic of AI always excites me.
+During the last year of colleage, I decided to specialize in AI.
+Ranging from difficult subjects like  calculation of convolution on paper, to the easier subjects like tokenization in NLP, I enjoyed every course in my last year of my bachelor degree in NTU regardless of how my grades turned out.

 ![](/images/9Gag.jpeg)

-I also had taken a computer vision project as final year project about identifying the texts such as signs and road names in the street photographs.
-The project took about six months but the research itself goes on about 2-3 months, setting up everything to work in my own computer with lower level GPU and training time including setting up GPU in python wasn't really a fun experience and it took me many hours to set up a model working with a C++ and C# web interface.
-After the project, I had just threw away the project since it was too time consuming to set up and there were already better solutions than what I did.
-I didn't come up with my own model architecture but research on different models available back then and demonstrate what could be an application for the model and set up a small viable prototype.
-Curent learners in deep learning wouldn't believe it could take 6 months to do so when this blogpost was done in just a few days of training and setting up in the free websites like Kaggle, Hugging face and GitHub.
-Stay tuned to follow the rest of this post to set up your own model to deployment with a simple classification model to production or a prototype website like I did!!
+I also took a computer vision project as a final year project.
+The project was about identifying the texts such as signs and road names in the street photographs.
+The project took about six months but the research itself took me about 2-3 months, setting up everything to work on my own computer with lower level GPU and longer training time including setting up GPU in python wasn't really a fun experience.
+It took me many hours to set up a model which interfaces with a C++/C# website.
+After the project submission and grading, I threw away the project since it was too time consuming to maintain and there were already better solutions than what I had done.
+I didn't come up with my own model architecture, but researched on different models available back then, and demonstrated what could be an application for the model, and set up a small viable prototype.
+Current learners in deep learning wouldn't believe it could take 6 months to set up something similar to the classifier in this post.
+This blogpost was done in just a few days of training and set up in the free websites like Kaggle, Hugging face and GitHub.
+Stay tuned to follow the rest of this post to set up your own model to deployment like I did!!

 I am running this in Kaggle so the following code is just to check if your notebook is connected to the internet.